 - offer help if an emergency arises in practice.

-- act without delay if they believe there is a risk to patient safety or public protection.
+- act without delay if they believe there is a risk to the safety of people in their care or to public protection.

 - raise or escalate concerns.